creativeslice/goldenegg-public/includes/README.md

 #Egg-Calendar#

-Class **calendar** returns a calendar as a nested array of timestamp keys across a defined range of time units (i.e., 2 Months of weeks; 2 weeks of days).
+**Calendar** returns a nested array of timestamp keys across a defined range of time units.
+For example: 2 Months of weeks, or 2 weeks of days.

 The class is intended to be flexible enough for a broad range of calendar demands within CreativeSlice.
 The output, for example, from a request of 2014-08 returns the following array: